miguelmota/ethereum-development-with-go-book/zh/transaction-query/README.md

 ---
-description: Tutorial on how to query transactions on the blockchain with Go.
+概述: Tutorial on how to query transactions on the blockchain with Go.
 ---

 # Querying Transactions